PhanthomApp/Phanthom-App/README.md

 ## Notes

 This MVP stores data in browser local storage.
-To support multi-device sync, authentication, and database storage, add a backend in a later phase.
+To support multi-device sync, authentication, and database storage, add a backend in a later phase. update